Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 The Worthy Causes Program

-Or you can link a debit card or credit cards within the Worthy app and have your transactions rounded up to the next dollar.
+Or you can link a debit card or credit card within the Worthy app and have your transactions rounded up to the next dollar.

 Drawbacks to Worthy Bonds